temperedangel/Github-and-Jupyter-setup/README.md

  # GitHub-and-Jupyter-setup
-This module's assignment files can be found in the "Assignments" folder.
+This module's assignment files can be found in the "First Jupyter Notebook" folder.